 This is a continuation of the talk on the cellular mechanisms of neuronal communication, this time at the level of brain microcircuits and associated global signals like those measureable by electroencephalography (EEG).
 This lecture also discusses EEG biomarkers in mental health disorders, and how those cortical signatures may be simulated digitally.

-The lecture focuses on rationale for employing neuroimaging methods for movement disorders
+This lecture focuses on the rationale for employing neuroimaging methods for movement disorders.

 An introduction to data management, manipulation, visualization, and analysis for neuroscience.
 Students will learn scientific programming in Python, and use this to work with example data from areas such as cognitive-behavioral research, single-cell recording, EEG, and structural and functional MRI.
 Basic signal processing techniques including filtering are covered.
 The course includes a Jupyter Notebook and video tutorials.